Lorette, Manitoba

 Lorette is a local urban district in the Rural Municipality of Taché, located 25 km southeast of Winnipeg, in the province of Manitoba, Canada.

-The French-speaking Métis traders and farmers who first settled the area named it Petite Pointe du Chênes.
+The French-speaking Métis traders and farmers who first settled the area named it Petite Pointe des Chênes.
 Bishop Alexandre-Antonin Taché later changed the name to Lorette, honoring a French priest who donated a significant sum to the construction of the Saint Boniface Cathedral in Winnipeg.